-The current study focuses on the assimilation of refractivity measurements directly in a numerical weather prediction (NWP) framework, building upon the results of Shimose et al. (2012) in a simpler 2D framework.
+The current study focuses on the assimilation of refractivity measurements directly in a numerical weather prediction (NWP) framework, building upon the results of a simpler 2D framework by Shimose et al. (2013).
 The focus is to determine the potential impact of assimilating refractivity observations on CI and subsequent storm forecasts in an NWP model.
-The

-Advanced Regional Prediction System (ARPS, Xue et al. 2000; Xue et al. 2001; Xue et al. 2003) is used to create the truth simulation and during the data assimilation, while ARPS and the Weather Research and Forecasting model (WRF, Skamorck et al. 2005) are used in the final forecasts.
-Both models are run using Lin ice microphysics scheme (Lin et al. 1983).
-The planetary boundary layer (PBL) parameterization in the ARPS is based on a 1.5-order TKE scheme (Deardorff 1980) with special vertical mixing length treatment within convective boundary layer after Sun and Chang (1986).
-WRF forecasts use the Mellow-Yamada-Janjic (MYJ) PBL scheme (Janjić 1990).
-As an initial effort, we chose to use simulation refractivity data through Observing System Simulation Experiments (OSSEs), in order to test the sensitivity to a number of aspects related to refractivity measurements, such as instrument error and data coverage.
-With OSSE, the known and complete truth state also allows unambiguous evaluation of quality and sensitivity.
-The ARPS three-dimensional variational (3DVAR) (e.g., Gao et al. 2004) system is used for the data assimilation because of its simplicity and low cost.
-This system has been applied successfully to the assimilation of radar radial velocity and reflectivity data in many studies (Hu et al. 2006a; Hu et al. 2006b; Schenkman 2011a, b) but it is the first time that it is applied the refractivity data assimilation problem.
+The Advanced Regional Prediction System (ARPS; Xue et al. 2000, 2001, 2003) is used to create the truth simulation.
+During the data assimilation cycle and the ensuring forecast, either the ARPS or the Weather Research and Forecasting (WRF) model (Skamarock et al. 2005) is used, depending on whether the observing system simulation experiment (OSSE) uses a perfect (the same as that of truth simulation) model or an imperfect (different from the truth simulation) model.
+Both models are run using the Lin ice microphysics scheme (Lin et al. 1983).
+The planetary boundary layer (PBL) parameterization in the ARPS is based on a 1.5-order turbulent kinetic energy (TKE) scheme (Deardorff 1980) with special vertical mixing length treatment within the convective boundary layer after Sun and Chang (1986).
+WRF forecasts use the Mellow-Yamada-Janjić (MYJ) PBL scheme (Janjić 1990).
+As an initial effort, we chose to use simulation refractivity data through OSSEs, in order to test the sensitivity to a number of aspects related to refractivity measurements, such as instrument error and data coverage.
+With OSSEs, the known and complete truth state also allows unambiguous evaluation of quality and sensitivity.
+The ARPS three-dimensional variational (3DVAR; Gao et al. 2004) system is used for the data assimilation because of its simplicity and low cost.
+This system has been applied successfully to the assimilation of radar radial velocity and reflectivity data in many studies (e.g., Hu et al. 2006a,b; Schenkman et al. 2011a,b), but it is the first time that it is applied the refractivity data assimilation problem.
 To do that, an observation operator for radar refractivity measurements is developed and added to the ARPS 3DVAR.
 OSSEs are then performed using data created from the truth simulation using the same observation operator.
-Impacts of refractivity assimilation are also evaluated in terms of the forecasts produced by the ARPS and WRF models, in so called perfect model and imperfect model forecast experiments, respectively.
-WRF is an imperfect model in this case because it is different from the one used to create the simulation data therefore the model contains error.
+Impacts of refractivity assimilation are also evaluated in terms of the forecasts produced by the ARPS and WRF models, in so-called perfect model and imperfect model forecast experiments, respectively.

 The rest of this paper is organized as follows.
 In section 2, refractivity measurements are defined and the 3DVAR system and its configurations are described.
-The OSSE design is explained in section 3 and results are presented in section 4.
-Summary and conclusions are given in section 5.
+The OSSE design is explained in section 3, and results are presented in section 4.
+The summary and conclusions are given in section 5.

-2. Radar Refractivity Assimilation using ARPS 3DVAR
+2. Radar refractivity assimilation using ARPS 3DVAR

 a.
-Refractivity Measurements
+Refractivity measurements